opentower/margy/README.md

 # Welcome to MARGY!

 MARGY is a **FREE** service for managing confidential letters of recommendation on the academic job market.
-We collect minimal email data, solely for debugging purposes, which is fully anonymized.
-(The only exception in terms of anonymity is when the system receives an automated message letting it know that an email has failed to send; in those cases, we cannot avoid seeing what email addresses were involved.)
+We collect minimal email data which is largely  anonymized.
+(When a delivery is made, the system logs how many letters were sent to that address, but not which letters they are.
+The system also logs information on failed deliveries, including missing files or metadata and non-whitelisted addresses, so that we can help address user problems.
+Finally, when the system receives an automated message letting it know that an email has failed to send, we cannot avoid seeing what email addresses were involved; this is the only time we can see both who sent something and to where.)

 Feedback on the site design or notes on functionality continue to be greatly appreciated.
 If you are a coder, you can also check out our source code on [GitHub](https://github.com/davidfaraci/margy).